 4 Conclusions

 We used TROPOMI atmospheric methane column observations for 2019 to optimize methane emissions at 0.25° × 0.3125° resolution over North America with a focus on the contiguous U.S. (CONUS).
 The high resolution of our inversion allowed us to quantify emissions from individual landfills, states, and urban areas, while the continent-scale of the work supported statistical analysis of each of these sources.
-We compared our results to the 2022 EPA Greenhouse Gas Emissions Inventory (GHGI) for 2019, including its new state-level inventories; to emissions reported by individual landfills to the EPA Greenhouse Gas Reporting Program (GHGRP); and to other estimates from states and cities.
+We compared our results to the 2023 EPA Greenhouse Gas Emissions Inventory (GHGI) for 2019; to new EPA state-level inventories for 2019 published most recently with the 2022 GHGI; to emissions reported by individual landfills to the EPA Greenhouse Gas Reporting Program (GHGRP); and to other estimates from states and cities.
 We find large upward corrections to the GHGI at all scales, which may present a challenge for U.S. climate policies and goals, many of which target significant reductions in methane emissions.

 We optimized methane emissions using an analytical inversion of TROPOMI methane observations with the GEOS-Chem chemical transport model run at 0.25° × 0.3125° resolution.
 The inverse solution, or posterior emission estimate, was obtained through a reduced-rank approximation of the analytical minimum of a Bayesian cost function regularized by a prior emission estimate from a gridded version of the GHGI.
 The analytical solution characterizes the error and information content of the posterior emissions and supported the generation of an eight-member inversion ensemble.
 We constructed the Jacobian matrix required for the high-resolution, continent-scale analytical solution by iterative approximation using the emissions patterns best informed by the prior emission estimate and the observations.
 This approach decreases the computational cost of our inversion by an order of magnitude compared to conventional analytical methods while optimally preserving its information content.